-It is important to consider the DX as one of the major aspects of an API (let's be honest, without developers using it, there is no point to an API), but there are other aspects that have to be considered and given weight in the design decisions.
+It is important to consider the DX as one of the major aspects of an API (let's be honest, without developers using it, there is no point to an API), but there are other aspects that have to be taken into consideration and have weight in the design decisions.
 Make it simple, but not dummy simple.